 If you don’t feel like the Suboxone is having any effect two hours after that first dose — that is, you still feel the opioid withdrawal — often your provider will advise you to take another dose during that initial initiation phase (which is often between 2 mg to 4 mg).

 If your experience initially is that the suboxone is not having any apparent effect this is not a cause for concern.
 Simply inform your treating provider and they can help titrate the Suboxone dose to find one that’s right for you.

 When taking Suboxone for maintenance treatment, like if you take it daily for months or years, it is absolutely normal, and in fact ideal, for you to not notice any effects.
 In this case it is helping to block craving and the impulse to use opioids, rather than treating withdrawal, and therefore you should hardly notice it.

 When taken on schedule (once a day, at the same time every day), Suboxone works effectively to manage opioid withdrawal symptoms.
 The amount of time it keeps working will again be subject to your weight, metabolism, past history of drug misuse, and other environmental or lifestyle factors.
 Each one, or a combination, can lengthen or shorten how long the Suboxone continues to control your opioid withdrawal symptoms.

-Based on your medical profile and history, your doctor will give you a customized prescription of Suboxone to maximize its benefits and minimize its side effects for you, individually.
+Based on your medical profile and history, your doctor will give you a customized prescription of online Suboxone to maximize its benefits and minimize its side effects for you, individually.